‘Siesta Key’ Star Chloe Trautman Shows Off Stunning Weight Loss In New Photos

 “It bothered me so much,” she said.
 “That’s when I was like, ‘OK, this is not normal.'”

-She started by getting rid of all of the junk food in her house and switched to a “clean” diet.
+She started by getting rid of all of the junk food in her house and switching to a “clean” diet.
 She also does something active five to six days a week.

-Last week, Chloe shared a photo to Instagram after she worked out with her Siesta Key co-star Amanda Miller.
+Last week, Chloe shared a photo on Instagram after she worked out with her Siesta Key co-star Amanda Miller.
 In the caption, she noted that she loves “transforming and growing” with her longtime friend.
+You can see the image here.